ergonyc/labelator/README.md

 ## Caveats
 There are several gotchas to anticipate:
 - features.
 Currently we are locked into the 3k genes we are testing with.
 Handling subsets and supersets is TBC.
 - batch.
-In principle each "embedding" or decode part of the model should be able to measure a "batch-correction" parameter explicitly.  in scVI this is explicitly _learned_.
+In principle each "embedding" or decode part of the model should be able to measure a "batch-correction" parameter explicitly.
+In `scVI` this is explicitly _learned_.
 However in _naive_ inference mode it should just be an inferred fudge factor.
-- noise.  including or not including `doublet`, `mito`, or `ribo` metrics
+- noise.  including or _not_ including `doublet`, `mito`, or `ribo` metrics